The rains have subsided, and the rooster is silent.

-I had a good life in Jakarta, although work was a bit dull at times and the emotional loneliness of a new woman every week was depressing.
+I had a good life in Jakarta, although work was dull at times and the emotional loneliness of a new woman every week was depressing.

 But I found love and adventure in Erica, and some of the wildest sex ever.

-Also, a nice family experience on a tropical island away from any trappings I’d enjoyed in Jakarta, except grass – which bought from JKT.
+Also, an enjoyable family experience on a tropical island away from any trappings I’d enjoyed in Jakarta, except grass – which bought from JKT.

 And beer – which is twice the price here because of freight charges – but still I must drink it.

 And so here into the unknown of West Papua, outermost Indonesia – will this work out?